 Foreign correspondent for the Guardian, who has reported from Dehli, Berlin and Moscow, and author of Collusion: How Russia Helped Trump Win the White House.

-Founder of Open Russia pro-democracy movement, Amnesty In-ternational -recognized prisoner of conscience, and the former CEO of the Yukos oil company.
+Founder of the Open Russia pro-democracy movement, an Amnesty International recognized prisoner of conscience, and the former CEO of the Yukos oil company.

 Founder and publisher of Novaya Gazeta, Russia’s foremost independ-ent newspaper, known for uncovering government corruption and human rights abuses.